Fill 10Created with Sketch.

 7. After the Dealer sets the House Way hand, they will expose and spread the cards of the Players in a counterclockwise rotation, starting with the position furthest to the Dealer's right.

 8. The Dealer must always set their hand according to the House Way.
 If during the placement of the cards, a hand is misplaced, OR if during the pay-take procedure, it is discovered that the hand was set wrong, all hands must be reset, and the house-hand will be reset to the House Way.
-Important Note: The house hand can never foul and will always be set the House Way correctly.
+Important Note: The house hand can never foul and will always be set correctly the House Way.

 9. The Dealer will announce all wins, losses, or pushes.